eric5412/Sales-Quantity-Prediction-Based-on-Advertising-Media-Investment/Sales-Quantity-Prediction-Based-on-Advertising-Media-Investment.md

 The training set was used for constructing the model.
 The testing set was used for validating the model and for making predictions.
-Model validation involves using a testing set to evaluate how well a model fits data that was not used in training the model.
+Model validation involves using a testing set to evaluate how well a model fits data that was not used in building the model.
 For this project, 80% of the data was used to generate the model and the remaining 20% of the data was used to test the model.